The U.S. Department of Homeland Security recommends all individuals take the time to learn more about what is often termed as an “active shooter.”

 Be aware of your environment and any possible dangers.

-Take note of the two nearest exits in any facility you visit.
+Take note of the exits in any facility you visit.

 If you are in an office, stay there and secure the door.